 It also allows the main gas to be released, and valve to remain open.
 The thermocouple is made of brass or copper.

 So when not in use for longer time, it get clogged up.
-Therefore, you to carried out a maintenance next time you want lit your patio heater.
+Therefore, you to carried out a maintenance next time you want lit your heater.

 What Does A Thermocouple Do In A Patio Heater?